yutaro-ito/sample-sysml-v2-project/README.md

 ![System Overview](image/stakeholder-relationships.drawio.svg)

 ### What do you develop?
-The sample system is Emergency Alert Control System.
+The sample system is Emergency Alert Control System (EACS).

 If the system detects strong impacts (i.e. high acceleration) at normal temperatures, the system issues an emergency alert.
 However, if the system detects high temperature, the system does not issue emergency alerts to prevent false alerts due to sensor failures.

-This system consists of the following four components categorized as IPO (Input-Process-Output).
+The EACS consists of the following four components categorized as IPO (Input-Process-Output).

 - Input
   - Acceleration Sensor detects impacts of the system.